Guadalajara is the city that doesn't need Mexico City's approval and hasn't for a while — it just needed you to notice.

 Colonia Americana & Avenida Chapultepec

 This is the center of gravity.
 Avenida Chapultepec — locals call it La Chapo — is the social spine of queer Guadalajara, running from López Cotilla north toward the Monumento a la Minerva roundabout.
 The stretch is dense with cafes, bars, restaurants, and rainbow-flagged storefronts that don't feel performative because they've been there for years.
 The weekend paseo is the best free LGBTQ+ social scene in the city — grab a tejuino from a street cart and walk north toward Minerva, and you'll understand why locals don't need an excuse to go to a bar.
 Parque Revolución — affectionately called Parque Rojo for its red benches — sits at the intersection of Chapultepec and the streets around the neo-Gothic Templo Expiatorio del Santísimo Sacramento.
 It functions as the daytime living room of the gay neighborhood: Sunday afternoons, the whole community seems to decompress here.
-La Mezcalería on López Cotilla is a gorgeous mezcal bar that skews heavily queer-friendly without being exclusively gay — the kind of place where you'll end up talking to strangers for three hours.
+La Mezcalería on López Cotilla is a gorgeous mezcal bar that skews heavily welcoming without being exclusively gay — the kind of place where you'll end up talking to strangers for three hours.
 Hotel Demetria and Casa Fayette are both in this zone, as is Alcalde.

 Zona Rosa — Calle Colonias & Federalismo Norte